Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 For each client-side async method, a corresponding `on<MethodName>Reply` pure virtual function, where <MethodName> is capitalized D-Bus method name, is generated in the generated proxy class.
 This function is the callback invoked when the D-Bus method reply arrives, and must be provided a body by overriding it in the implementation class.

 So in the specific example above, the stub generator will generate a `Concatenator_proxy` class similar to one shown in a [dedicated section above](#concatenator-client-glueh), with the difference that it will also generate an additional `virtual void onConcatenateReply(const sdbus::Error* error, const std::string& concatenatedString);` method, which we shall override in derived `ConcatenatorProxy`.

+For a real example of a client-side asynchronous D-Bus method, please look at sdbus-c++ [stress tests](/test/stresstests).

 Using D-Bus properties
 ----------------------